Scrapped Cruise Ships fleet

 Review of Scrapped Cruise Ships

-This is CruiseMapper's most unusual them-section that groups scrapped cruise liners - passenger vessels (including ferries) that exist no more.
+This is CruiseMapper's most unusual theme-section that groups scrapped cruise liners - passenger vessels (including ferries) that exist no more.
 Mapper's "Scrapped Cruise Ships" is not a cruise line/company or brand name, but just a hub for all these old-timers on which millions of travelers have spent so precious vacation times and still remember their special voyages.
+Here you will also find a list of now-defunct cruise lines (companies and brands that went bankrupt).

 Cruise vessels' lifespan is ~30-40 years.
 Eventually, the old ships become either unseaworthy (especially following some major accident) or too expensive for operation as they require more complicated drydock refit and refurbishment projects to be somehow competitive with all the newbuild vessels.
 Generally, such older vessels are first sold from the cruise line company to a smaller company that continues to use them for passenger shipping in less novelties-demanding and more budget-oriented markets, like India, China, Korea, Russia, Australia, South America, Caribbean, Southern Europe (Iberia, Mediterranean, Black Sea).
 Some ships are even converted to overnight cruiseferries carrying both passengers and cars.